-- Alternate Email: When searching for email addresses a threat actor may be using with another provider, a trailing wildcard can be a helpful search.
+• Alternate Email: When searching for email addresses a threat actor may be using with another provider, a trailing wildcard can be a helpful search.
 For example, entering the prefix of Conti44 in the Query Builder will finds results for conti44[at]hotmail.com, conti44[at]hotmail.il, conti44[at]tutonota.com, and so forth.
-These may be potential associated or alternate email addresses. - Names: When searching for first and last names, we recommend using a proximity search, with up to 2 words as a distance.
-This can help find variations such as "last, first" or "first middle last" (even when the middle name is unknown). - Websites: When searching for domain/URL mentions within the body of a document, we recommend this format to find variations that start with https://, or www, or any path.
+These may be potential associated or alternate email addresses run by the same person.

-• US Phone Numbers: When searching for US phone numbers, we recommend preparing a query without spaces and with spaces between number groups.
+- Names: When searching for first and last names, we recommend using a proximity search, with up to 2 words as a distance.
+This can help find variations such as "last, first" or "first middle last" (even when the middle name is unknown). - Websites: When searching for domain/URL mentions within the body of a document, we recommend this format to find variations that start with https://, or www, or any path. - US Phone Numbers: When searching for phone numbers, we recommend preparing a query without spaces and with spaces between number groups.
+(We recommend preparing searches the same way for any phone numbers; i.e. 1234567889 OR "123 456 7889").